tarantool/metrics/doc/monitoring/getting_started.rst

 records, it's recommended to avoid such situations.

 The same principle applies to URLs.
 Using the entire URL with parameters is not recommended.
-Use an URL template or the name of the command instead.
+Use a URL template or the name of the command instead.

 In essence, when designing custom metrics and selecting labels or tags, it's crucial to opt for a minimal set of values that can uniquely identify the data without introducing unnecessary complexity or potential